R\'enyi entropies for one-dimensional quantum systems with mixed boundary conditions: The critical three-state Potts model

-Due to the $\Zbb_3$ symmetry of our model, we have some freedom to set which conformal boundary state corresponds to the \textit{fixed} boundary condition $R$ in the chain.
+Due to the $\Zbb_3$ symmetry of the Hamiltonian, we have some freedom to set which conformal boundary state corresponds to the \textit{fixed} boundary condition $R$ in the chain.
 However, this uniquely determines the CFT boundary state that corresponds to the \textit{restricted} boundary conditions $GB$.
-This can be understood by considering the spectrum of boundary fields that can interpolate between these conformal BC \cite{behrend_classification_1998}, and ensuring the results are consistent with the underlying $\mathbb{Z}_3$ symmetry .
+This can be understood by considering the spectrum of boundary operators that interpolate between these conformal BC \cite{behrend_classification_1998}, and ensuring the results are consistent with the underlying $\mathbb{Z}_3$ symmetry.
 In our case, choosing \textit{fixed} $\,R\leftrightarrow |\id\rangle$ forces us to assign \textit{restricted} $ \, GB\leftrightarrow |\varepsilon \rangle$.
-The most relevant boundary field interpolating between these BCs is $\psi^{(R,GB)}_{1,2}$ \cite{behrend_classification_1998} with conformal dimension $h_{\varepsilon}=2/5$.
+The most relevant boundary operator interpolating between these BCs is $\psi^{(GB,R)}_{12}$ \cite{behrend_classification_1998}, with conformal dimension $h_{\varepsilon}=2/5$.

-We will now compare the quantum chain data for the second R\'enyi entropy in the critical Potts chain with our correlator calculations in the $\Zbb_2$ orbifold of the BCFT defined above.
-Our analysis will parallel the one for the Ising critical chain.
-We first hypothesize the form of the local expansion (\ref{eq:scalingtwistfield}) of the lattice twist operator $\hat{\sigma}_{m,n}$ in the case of the three-state Potts model:

-where $h_\sigma=1/20$, and the composite twist operator $\sigma_\varepsilon$ is built with the energy operator $\varepsilon$ of the Potts model so that $h_{\sigma_\varepsilon}=1/4$.
-Once again, we numerically estimated the parameters $A,B$ by a simple analysis on the critical three-state Potts critical chain with \textit{periodic boundary conditions}.
-Following this, the one-point lattice twist correlator with our choice of mixed BC can be calculated from: